|

 Jan Teeland, the publisher of this website, is an English teacher at

-expertise, and the interjection of the student’s opinions.
+expertise, with the interjection of the students opinions.
 To those who are unfamiliar with the witch-hunts, this website may only perpetuate myths about the witch-hunts rather than provide scholarly research and information.

 Annotated by Leslie Martin.